Trump and Bannon's rocky road to a pardon

 He added that Trump "didn't do anything wrong."

-Bannon hosted a pro-Trump podcast during the 2020 campaign and briefly spoke to Trump last summer, the Washington Post reported.
+Bannon hosted a pro-Trump podcast during the 2020 campaign and briefly spoke to Trump last summer about the election, the Washington Post reported.

 The president distanced himself from Bannon following his arrest, calling the "We Build the Wall" effort "inappropriate," but also said he "felt badly" for his former adviser.

-Trump went back and forth for some time before deciding the pardon Bannon, the Post reported.
+Trump went back and forth for some time before deciding to pardon Bannon, the Post reported.